jaswanth2000/STEPIN-Train-_reservation-system/README.md

 # STEPIN-Train-_reservation-system
-online railway ticket booking system with the measurements taken care to provide total number of passengers, seat availability, source and destination, list of available trains and all necessary details.
+online railway ticket booking system with the measurements taken care to provide total number of passengers, seat availability, source and destination, list of available trains and to provide all necessary details.